 2 ways to List environment variables in command line windows

-This article explains different ways to print Windows environment variables from a command line.
+This article explores various methods to print Windows environment variables from the command line, including the use of the set

-set command in windows used to set the environment variables for command line scope
+command in Windows is utilized to set environment variables for the command line scope.

 set VARIABLE=path/value